-Assistance for vulnerable children: Since 2022, a grant averaging €10,000 annually is given to the heads of all state schools, from kindergartens to secondary schools, in order to ensure that the children under their supervision are not deprived from necessities such as food or other basic resources.
+Assistance for vulnerable children: Since 2022, a grant averaging $\in 10,000$ annually is given to the heads of all state schools, from kindergartens to secondary schools, in order to ensure that the children under their supervision are not deprived from necessities such as food or other basic resources.
 In 2023, programmes are being designed to address challenges these vulnerable students face on a daily basis.
 Schools with the highest proportion of students coming from a difficult environment will receive a larger allocation of these programmes.
 These programmes will be included under scheme 9 which was first introduced in 2016 and 2017 scholastic year.
 This scheme offers a vast range of assistance to vulnerable children such as technological resources (laptops and tablets), uniforms, school lunch, free extra-curriculum events and reading books.

 Stipends' Maintenance Grants: these are offered to students that choose to further their studies on a full-time basis in higher education.
 This includes a one-time initial grant, a stipend that is paid periodically in backdated four-weekly payments, summer special stipends and top-up stipends.
-In 2022, all students will benefit from a 10 per cent increase in their stipends and will continue receiving this benefit even if they are concurrently in employment (work up to 25 hours per week).
+In 2022, all students benefited from a 10.0 per cent increase in their stipends and continued receiving this benefit even if they are concurrently in employment (work up to 25 hours per week).
+In 2024, stipends increased at a pro-rata basis of the total amount of COLA, which amounted to $\xi 64$ increase per year.
+Additionally, the Government increased the stipends given to students following specific courses such as that for teachers focusing on particular areas such as primary school teachers and teachers of scientific subjects and mathematics.